kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 ---
 > **WHAT VEGGIES SHOULD I USE?**
 >
-> Any veggie will work.
+> Any veggie will work at any ratio.
 Experiment.
-Doesn't have to be tomato.
+Doesn't have to be the ones I list.
+>
+> Examples: zucchini,
 >
 > I like having additional 3-4 kinds of veggies for a variety of flavour and nutrients.
 >